Governor in Council Appointments

 Social Security Tribunal

-Canada's Economic Action Plan 2012 established the Social Security Tribunal (SST).
-The SST is an independent administrative tribunal that provides efficient, effective and independent appeal processes for Employment Insurance (EI), Canada Pension Plan (CPP), and Old Age Security (OAS) decisions.
-Members of the SST's General Division (Income Security and EI sections) function as first-level, independent, adjudicative decision-makers.
+Canada's Economic Action Plan 2012 established the Social Security Tribunal (Tribunal).
+The Tribunal is an independent administrative tribunal that provides efficient, effective and independent appeal processes for Employment Insurance (EI), Canada Pension Plan (CPP), and Old Age Security (OAS) decisions.
+Members of the Tribunal's General Division (Income Security and EI sections) function as first-level, independent, adjudicative decision-makers.
 Members of the Appeal Division function as second-level adjudicative decision-makers.
-The SST simplifies and streamlines the appeal processes by offering a single point of contact for submitting an appeal.
+The Tribunal simplifies and streamlines the appeal processes by offering a single point of contact for submitting an appeal.

 As an administrative tribunal with quasi-judicial powers, the Tribunal has the responsibility of processing and deciding appeals of Employment and Social Development Canada decisions relating to the Canada Pension Plan, Old Age Security and Employment Insurance.